-- / They feature buildings that were constructed during the HCD's period of highest significance (pre-1880-1957); and - / Their built form and attributes reflect the values, history and themes identified in the Statement of Cultural Heritage Value and List of Attributes.
+- / They feature buildings that were constructed during the HCD's period of highest significance (pre-1880-1957); and - Their built form and attributes reflect the values, history and themes identified in the Statement of Cultural Heritage Value and List of Attributes.

-Figure 12: Lowertown West Heritage Conservation District Study Area, boundaries indicated by black line, subject site indicated.
+Figure 13: Lowertown West Heritage Conservation District Study Area, boundaries indicated by black line, subject site indicated.

-Applicable policies and guidelines include:
+Applicable policies and guidelines from the LWHCD include: